 - Procedure 2: suspension of the right of veto following a decision by the International Court of Justice after referral by the UN Secretary General or by a member of the UN Security Council.

-PROPOSAL 5: Introduce better representativeness in the UN Security Council to reflect more fairly the geopolitical realities of today’s world, thereby making the decisions taken more effective.
+PROPOSAL 5: Introduce better representativeness in the UN Security Council to reflect more fairly the geopolitical realities of today’s world, thereby making the decisions taken more effective. [iii]

 C- Strengthening the effectiveness of binding Security Council resolutions

 PROPOSAL 6: Favour a ban on the sale of arms by third-party states to any ‘aggressor’ state that does not comply with a resolution aimed at it, rather than economic sanctions that penalise the civilian population.
+Strengthening the use of UN peacekeepers to address international conflicts and in any case, favour diplomatic and judicial conflict resolution.

 D- Reinforcing the role of civil society through enhancing status of NGOs in the institutions, organs and agencies of the UN